orbs-network/pbft-typescript/README.md

 - [ ] Nodes can pretend to be other nodes => sign all messages
 - [ ] sign messages including the message type
 - [ ] documentation
+- [ ] Sync from external source.
+- [ ] Gossip match interface to MVP.